 4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
 The DSL and alternate will attend Designated Safeguarding Lead (DSL) training provided by the Local Authority every two years.
 In addition to formal training, DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role.
-DSL's attend further multiagency training as well as keep up to date with changes in practise and policy and this is disseminated to staff and regular safeguarding updates and refreshers are included in the whole school weekly bulletin.
+All DSLs access the e-courier system and disseminate information to all staff when appropriate.